List of Ghostbusters characters: Kevin Beckman

 Kevin Beckman is the Ghostbusters' receptionist in the 2016 film, played by Chris Hemsworth.
 He serves as the male counterpart to Janine Melnitz from the first two films, a "fellow in distress" (a damsel in distress role thus in Dana Barrett's position), and an embodiment of the jock stereotype.
 In the film, the team is skeptical about hiring him since he is silly and a bit of a dullard.
 However, he gets the job because no one else applied, and he is seen as a nice, calm guy.
 Additionally, the girls desperately need his help on carrying heavy equipment due to him being a muscleman.
 Erin Gilbert nurses a crush on him, and even Jillian Holtzmann is apparently also attracted to him, with the former has tried to seduce him.
 Kevin sometimes provides jokes throughout the film.
 Later, he is inspired to be a fifth Ghostbuster.
 Kevin becomes possessed by the spirit of Rowan North, who uses him as a host and goes to the Mercado Hotel to activate the device to unleash the ghost army in New York City.
 The Ghostbusters arrive in the building to save him and Rowan discards him but the girls catch him when Kevin falls down to the floor.
 After repelling Rowan's invasion, Kevin is back in his job as the girls see him as a valuable worker in their business.

 Rowan North

-Doctor Rowan North appears in the 2016 film as the main antagonist, portrayed by Neil Casey.
+Dr. Rowan North appears in the 2016 film as the main antagonist, portrayed by Neil Casey.
 In the film, he is essentially a combination of Gozer the Gozerian and Ivo Shandor.
 Numerous diplomas on his wall indicate that he is a scientist, having earned a bachelor's degree and a Doctorate in Physics from Stanford University and Massachusetts Institute of Technology, respectively, making him a foil personality to Abby Yates, Erin Gilbert, and Jillian Holtzmann.
-However, due to his psychiatric disorder, Rowan is unable to find work in his field and works in the Mercado Hotel as a maintenance man.
+However, due to a psychiatric disorder, Rowan has been unable to find steady work in his field and works in the Mercado Hotel as a maintenance man.
+He is also a skilled comics artist, and makes a lot of horrific doodles of his plans on pages of a copy of Erin Gilbert and Abby Yates's book "Ghosts from Our Past".